 Infrastructure became the core catalyst for switching to an agile approach at HPS.
 Because the data and applications were at the center of the HPS business, creating a global, agile infrastructure could radiate through the company, triggering a shift to the global, agile approach necessary to scale.

-With HPS, the infrastructure requirements were clear.
+With HPS, the infrastructure requirements are clear.
 Everything has to be accessible to a workforce all over the world.
 The infrastructure has to be scalable, since the company grows by leaps when it adds large healthcare networks and accountable care organizations (ACOs).
 It has to be reliable because HPS is processing payments.
 It also has to be secure and compliant, because HPS transmits HIPAA-protected data.
-There wasn’t any wiggle room.
+There’s no wiggle room.
 Each requirement was and remains mission-critical to the success of HPS.

 A simple connectivity issue at 3 p.m. isn’t so innocuous when it’s also happening to someone starting their workday on the other side of the world.
-To get the best talent, HPS knew they had to think globally — it needed an infrastructure that worked everywhere, all of the time.
+To get the best talent, HPS knew they had to think globally.
+They needed an infrastructure that worked everywhere, all of the time.

 A globally accessible and reliable infrastructure is the foundation that enables HPS to grow.
 Collaboration is critical — and that doesn’t just mean chatting in Slack.
 Everyone needs to be working together to solve problems, then executing those solutions, everywhere, all the time.